ericjonesdev/milestone-project-cherry-leaves-mildew-detection/README.md

     a future iteration, investigations will be made to determine the exact code/module library necessary to enable the function to auto-generate the .py file in the root directory.
+* Heroku Stack
+  * When I initially created the app on Heroku, the stack by default does not support the Python version that I was using, so I had to change the stack of my project from 22 to 20.

+## Unfixed Bugs

+* The cherry mildew detector app works as expected and, therefore, no major issues or bugs are currently present.

 ## Credits